 Up, Down, Flat, Up, Down, Flat...(Repeat)

-Smoothing out the bumps delivers these simplified overviews for the past 30 years.
+Smoothing out the bumps delivers the simplified overviews above for the past 30 years.
 Whatever the phase of the cycle, up or down, while it’s going on people think it will last forever: Every time the market crashes, the consensus becomes that real estate won’t recover for decades.
 But the economy mends, the population grows, people start families, inflation builds up over the years, and repressed demand of those who want to own their own homes builds up.
 In the early eighties, mid-nineties and in 2012, after about 4 years of a recessionary housing market, this repressed demand jumps back in (or "explodes" might be a good description) and prices start to rise again.
 It's not unusual for a big surge in values to occur in the first couple of years after a recovery begins.

 This does not mean that these recently recurring time periods necessarily reflect some natural law in housing market cycles, or that they can be relied upon to predict the future.
 Real estate markets can be affected by a bewildering number of economic, political and even natural-event factors that are exceedingly difficult to predict.